thebrumby/HotWalletClaimer/README.md

    - By specifying an [optionalSessionName], it will attempt to resume that session (if it exists) or set it up without the option to change the default settings in the command line interface.

 <a name="usage-notes"></a>
+## V1.4.1 Release Notes - Improved Claim Handling & Configurable Settings

-## Usage Instructions
+### Usage Instructions

-#### After executing the script with ```python3 claim.py```, the process flow is as follows:
+After executing the script with `python3 claim.py`, you will be prompted to update settings and configure the session:

+1. **Update Settings:**
+   - Decide if you want to update script parameters.
+You'll be prompted for the following:
-1. **Force Claim on First Run:** Enter `y` to force a claim even if the wallet isn't full; or press `<Enter>` to wait until full.
+   - `forceClaim`: Force a claim even if the wallet isn't full; default is to wait until full.
-2. **Enable Debugging:** Type `y` to activate debugging screenshots or press `<Enter>` to leave debugging off.
+   - `debugIsOn`: Activate debugging to save screenshots; default is off.
+   - `hideSensitiveInput`: Hide sensitive input such as phone numbers and seed phrases; default is ON (True).
-3. **QR Code Login Option:** Press `<Enter>` to log in by scanning a QR code in the screenshots folder, or `n` for phone number and OTP.
+   - `screenshotQRCode`: Log in by QR code; default is true, alternative is phone number and OTP.
-4. **Force log in again:** Enter 'y' to force restarting the log-in process (in case an existing session throws errors).
-5. **Maximum concurrent claims:** Set the number of claim sessions that can be processed simultaneously.
-Any claims that exceed this limit will be queued until a session slot becomes available.
-Please note that each active session typically consumes approximately 450 MB of RAM and additional CPU resources during the startup and claim phases.
+   - `maxSessions`: Number of simultaneous claim sessions; affects memory and CPU usage.
+   - `verboseLevel`: Control verbosity of console messages; ranges from 1 (minimal) to 3 (all messages).
+   - `forceNewSession`: Overwrite existing session and force a new login; useful if an existing session has errors.
-6. **Session Name Configuration:**
+2. **Session Name Configuration:**
-   - Press `<Enter>` to assign a default session name of ascending numeric values (1, 2, 3, etc.).
-   - Alternatively, you can enter your own value (JohnDoe_Wallet, myWallet1, etc).
-   - Reusing an existing session name will attempt to resume that session unless you selected the option to force log in again.
+   - Auto-assigns a numeric value or accepts a custom session name.
+Reusing a name will attempt to resume that session.
+3. **Login Options:**
+   - The default is using scanning a QR Code screenshot.
+If that doesn't work, or you choose otherwise, follow the OTP login method in steps 4. & 5.
-7. **Country Name for Telegram:**
+4. **Country Name and Phone Number for Telegram:**
-   - Input your Country Name exactly as listed on [Telegram's login page](https://web.telegram.org/k/), like "USA" or "UNITED KINGDOM".
-   - As a shortcut, pressing `<Enter>` attempts to select the corresponding Country Name based on your internet connection IP address.
+   - Enter your Country Name as it appears on Telegram's login page or use the default based on your IP address.
-   - If your IP address location differs from your registered phone number location, you MUST explicitly specify the Country Name.
-8. **Phone Number Entry:** Omit the initial "0" from your phone number when prompted.
+5. **One-Time Password (OTP):**
-9. **One-Time Password (OTP)**: Enter the One-Time Password that has been sent to your Telegram Messaging Account.
+   - Input the OTP sent to your Telegram account.
-10. **Seed Phrase Input for HereWallet Login:** Your seed phrase remains private, with script transparency ensuring security.
-Ensure your phrase consists of exactly 12 words, spaced correctly without punctuation or numbers.
+6. **Seed Phrase Input for HereWallet Login:**
+   - Enter your 12-word seed phrase, ensuring it is spaced correctly without punctuation or numbers.
-11. **Exit script after login:** Before proceeding with the claim function, there is the option to save your progress for later use (such as starting an unattended claim in PM2)
+7. **Exit or Continue:**
+   - Choose to exit the script and save progress for later or continue to the claim function.

+Remember to check and adjust your settings upon startup to optimize the script's performance to your server's capabilities.

 After following these steps, if all inputs are correctly entered, and assuming no flooding block is in place, you'll successfully logged into both Telegram and HereWallet.